cboatw2/PerryLetters/Elizabeths_Letters/README.md

 - All scripts assume you are running them from the `Elizabeths_Letters` directory.
 - Make sure all required data files are present in this folder.
 - Only LDA is used for topic modeling in this workflow.
-- NER filtering is applied automatically if `EFMPerry_NER_entities.csv` is present.

 ---